-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 CASINO (BURSWOOD ISLAND) AGREEMENT

 SEVENTH SUPPLEMENTARY AGREEMENT

 THIS AGREEMENT made the ninth day of June 1997

 B E T W E E N :

 THE HONOURABLE GEORGE MAXWELL EVANS MBE, FCA, MLC, the Minister of the Crown for the time being charged with the administration of the Control Act acting for and on behalf of the State of Western Australia and its instrumentalities from time to time (“the State”);